Links on Android Authority may earn us a commission. Learn more.

 - If you’ve ticked the above steps and your Apple Watch still refuses to update, you can try deleting the software update file.
 To do this, open the Watch app on your iPhone.
 Head to General > Software & Update > tap Delete.
 Be sure to restart your Apple Watch after this step.
 Once it’s switched on, redownload the update and try installing it once more.

-Older Apple Watches often suffer storage errors while updating watchOS.
+Newer Apple Watches often suffer storage errors while updating watchOS.
 The fix is relatively simple — free up space the update needs to install.

 - First, you’ll need to note how much storage the update requires.
 Your iPhone and Apple Watch should highlight how much storage is required in the update error message.